 You can control almost everything when it comes to planning your Legoland vacation.
 One thing you can’t control?
 A rainy day at Legoland!

 Yes, there are plenty of things to do even when it rains at Legoland!
 There are a ton of rainy day activities, from indoor rides and shows to educational classes!

 We just returned from a trip to Legoland where the weather was cold, cloudy, and rainy.
 But, we made the best of it and even discovered some new rainy day activities in Legoland that we had never known about before.

-So what can you do when it rains at Legoland?
+What can you do when it rains at Legoland?

 Light rain doesn’t slow down all the rides, mostly just the big coasters.
 In light rain these rides will still be open: Ninjago the Ride, Aquazone Wave Racers, Deep Sea Adventure, Lost Kingdom Adventure, Beetle Bounce, Skipper School, Driving School, Jr. Driving School, Queen Watevra’s Carousel, Legoland Express, Fairy Tale Brook, and Coastersaurus.

 On our last visit to Legoland a brief thunderstorm rolled through and everything except the games and shows shut down.
 But we stuck it out and while most everyone else left, we hung out at some of the places mentioned below.
 The storm passed, the rides opened up, and since so many people had left we had the rides to ourselves!
 The most popular rides had five minute wait times.
 We even rode the Dragon three times in a row without getting off the ride!

 So when it rains at Legoland, try to wait it out and you might get the best reward of all — no lines!

 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.